Which part of Oahu should you stay on?

 Cons of Waikiki

-There is a lot of traffic.
-All of the time.
+There is a lot of traffic—all of the time.
 Parking can be difficult and expensive.
 Most hotels will charge a separate parking fee.
 If you don’t plan to leave Waikiki, you could get around without a car, but I highly recommend renting a car and getting out of Waikiki.
-Allow yourself more time than you think that you will need to get around.
+Allow yourself more time to get around than you think that you will need.

-Also, you will pay a higher price tag in Waikiki for nearly everything, simply because it’s such a large tourist destination (of course, Hawaii Aloha Travel’s Travel Agents can help you get the best prices).
+Also, you will pay a higher price tag in Waikiki than you’re used to in the mainland, simply because it’s such a large tourist destination (of course, Hawaii Aloha Travel’s Travel Agents can help you get the best prices).

 North Shore